-If you’ve read my article on how to find value bets, you will know that without software, searching for value bets is the most time consuming part of the whole betting process.
+If you’ve read my article on how to find value bets, you will know that without software, searching for and identifying value bets is the most time consuming part of the whole betting process.
 It is the bottleneck holding you back from greater profits.

 The second major bottleneck in the process is keeping track of your bets.
 You will be placing so many bets that the accounting can quickly become a monumental task if you don’t keep on top of it.